|

 was the best Michigan team he ever coached.
 One of the most

 heroic defensive stands by NU.
-This game led to changes in the rules of

-college football (NU's safety was intentional and gave the ball back to
+gave the ball back to

-the 'Cats), and it paved the way for NU's decade of glory that would
+The win paved the way for NU's decade of glory that would

 begin the following season.